wjacobus/sof-installer/README.md

 diabetes_monograph_branch: v0.1.0
 disease_monograph_branch: v0.1.0
 ```
-Based on the aboveI concluded that the installer creates a user named fhir on my machine with the password __secretpass__.
+Based on the aboveI concluded that the installer creates a user named __fhir__ on my machine with the password __secretpass__.
 However, if we try to  log into the fhir user account the password doesn't work.
 Thus, I changed the password manually.
 This is shown below.

 ```
 sudo passwd fhir
 ```

-### We are now ready to run my script.
+### We are now ready to run sof_installer.sh.